This post may contain affiliate links. See my disclosure policy.

 Overhead image of a white pie plate filled with cooked broccoli and shallots and topped with shredded cheese.

-Cook for about 1 hour, or until the internal temperature registers 170 degrees F.
+Transfer to the oven and bake for about 1 hour, or until the internal temperature registers 170 degrees F.

 If you notice that your custard has not yet set and the top is starting to brown, carefully tent with aluminum foil until it has finished cooking.
-Allow your quiche to cool for 10 minutes before slicing.
+Allow the quiche to cool for 10 minutes before slicing.

 Image of a cooked crustless quiche filled with broccoli in a white pie dish.